cyber-sushi/makima/README.md

 Navigate into the directory of the executable and use `sudo -E ./makima`.\
 Alternatively, add Makima to a directory that's in `PATH`, possibly `/usr/bin` or `~/.local/bin` and simply use `sudo -E makima` from anywhere.

+> [!NOTE]
-_Note: the `-E` argument is necessary because it allows Makima to inherit your user environment instead of the root environment when running with `sudo`.
-You can also add the `-b` argument (`sudo -Eb makima`) to detach if from the terminal and make it run in the background._
+> The `-E` argument is necessary because it allows Makima to inherit your user environment instead of the root environment when running with `sudo`.
+You can also add the `-b` argument (`sudo -Eb makima`) to detach if from the terminal and make it run in the background.

 - **Run Makima as a Systemd service.**\
 Move the executable into `/usr/bin`.\